latent-to/developer-docs/docs/evm-tutorials/staking-precompile.md

    - Click on **Submit Transaction** at the bottom right.
 This will open the **authorize transaction** window.
    - On this **authorize transaction** window, make sure the **sign and submit** toggle is ON and click on the **Sign and Submit** on the bottom right.

-## Staking V1 and V2.
+## Staking V1 and V2

 There are two versions of staking precompile implemenation, V1 and V2.
 The contract address for V1 is `0x0000000000000000000000000000000000000801`.
 The address for V2 is `0x0000000000000000000000000000000000000805`.
-The V1 is deprecated, just being kept for compatiable with old interface.
-The major difference between V1 and V2 is, the staking amount is fetched from the msg.value in V1.
-Then precompile transfer the token back to caller.
-It is misleading and confuses the solidity developers.
-In V2 implementation, all amount parameters are defined as parameter of transaction.
+V1 is deprecated, but is kept for backwards-compatibility.
+The major difference between V1 and V2 is that the staking amount is fetched from the `msg.value` in V1.
+Then precompile transfers the token back to the caller.
+It is misleading and confuses solidity developers.
+In the V2 implementation, all amount parameters are defined as parameter of transaction.

 ## Call the staking precompile from another smart contract (staking pool use case)

-In this interaction you will compile [`stakeV2.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stakeV2.sol), a smart contract Solidity code and execute it on the subtensor EVM.
-This `stakeV2.sol` will, in turn, call the staking precompile that is already deployed in the subtensor EVM.
+In this interaction you will compile [`stakeV2.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stakeV2.sol), a Solidity smart contract code, and execute it on the Subtensor EVM.
+This `stakeV2.sol` will, in turn, call the staking precompile that is already deployed on the Subtensor EVM.

 Before you proceed, familiarize yourself with the Solidity code of the [`stakeV2.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stakeV2.sol) smart contract.